 You might be experiencing problems at school, issues with your parents or generally not feeling like yourself, if so contact Relate Children and Young People’s Counselling.
 Phone: 0300 100 1234.

 Using drugs and alcohol can create a lot of disruption in your life as well as those around you, and sometimes it can become a serious mental health issue.
 There is help at hand and in Calderdale you can contact Branching Out.

-If you are using and need help contact Branching Out.
+If you are using and need help you can contact Branching Out.
 You will get confidential help and support with your drug and alcohol problem.
-Phone: 01422 510000.
+Phone: 01422 415550 (option 2).